 Once you have created quality content and optimized it for SEO, you will need to help ensure it reaches an even wider audience.
 You can do this by promoting your content on multiple channels and monitoring how it performs.
 The steps detailed below will help you accomplish this goal.

-Content marketing for attorneys also includes promoting the content you create.
-Fortunately, you have more options than ever before.
-You can use your social media presence to share content for free or use paid search ads and promoted posts on social media to reach an even wider audience.
+Content marketing for attorneys also involves promoting the valuable content you create.
+Leveraging your law firm's social media presence is a cost-effective strategy to share content with your audience.
+You can also consider using paid search ads and promoted posts on social media platforms to reach an even broader audience.

 — Social Media